-Week 6 Instructional Focus Writing support daims in an analysis of substantive tenics or texts, using valid reasoning supported by relevant and sufficient 11-12.W.TTP.1 Write arguments to evidence. support claims in an analysis of substantive topics or texts, using valid reasoning supported by relevant and sufficient A. Introduce precise e claim(s). and counterclaim(s) fairly, supplying evidence for each claim and counterclaim while pointing out the strengths and th in a manner that anticipates the audience's knowledge level and concerns.
-C. Create an organiz ation that establishes cohesion and clear relationships among claim(s), counterclaim(s), reasons, and evidence.
-Jing statement or section that follows from and supports the argument presented.
-11-12.W.PDW.5 Develop and strengt then writing as needed by planning, revising, editing, rewriting, or trying a new approach, focusing on addressing what is a specific purpose and audience. interpretations, analyses, reflections, or research with evidence found in literature, applying grade band 11-12 standards Lesson 19 Instructional Plan High-Quality Text(s) N/A Guiding Question: N/A - End-of-Unit Assessment NA Learning Target Materials: Identify several possible thesis statements that address the same essay prompt and evaluate the strengths and Paper/pen weaknesses of each.
-(11-12.W.PDW.5) The prompt can be written on the Agenda board or projected on a screen.
-Students begin drafting the argumentative essay response to the End-of-Unit Assessment prompt.
+- 11-12.W.TTP.1 Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning supported by relevant and sufficient evidence. - A. Introduce precise claim(s). - B. Develop claim(s) and counterclaim(s) fairly, supplying evidence for each claim and counterclaim while pointing out the strengths and limitations of both in a manner that anticipates the audience's knowledge level and concerns. - C. Create an organization that establishes cohesion and clear relationships among claim(s), counterclaim(s), reasons, and evidence. - D. Provide a concluding statement or section that follows from and supports the argument presented. - 11-12.W.PDW.5 Develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach, focusing on addressing what is most significant for a specific purpose and audience. - 11-12.W.RBPK.9 Support and defend interpretations, analyses, reflections, or research with evidence found in literature, applying grade band 11-12 standards for reading to source materials.